Updated September 2019

-Check out the European Parliament, Council of Europe, and European Court of Human Rights buildings.
-They’re about a 30-minute walk from the city centre and have some really funky architecture.
+Check out the European Parliament, Council of Europe, and the European Court of Human Rights buildings.
+They’re about a 30-minute walk from the city center and have some really funky architecture.
 Plus, being in the legislative capital of Europe is pretty cool.

 One of the things that can quickly affect my opinion of a place is the people.
 All the people I came across in Strasbourg were very nice.
 Funnily enough, most of them started speaking to me in German when I approached them (my blonde hair is deceiving!) and were surprised that I spoke French and English but not German.
 They took the time to ask me and my friend where we came from, what we were doing in Strasbourg, and what we studied at university.
 I’ve rarely encountered such nice people in a large city and that really gave the already wonderful Strasbourg some bonus points!

-While I haven’t experienced this one first hand, it’s certainly something high on my bucket list.
+I have experienced Strasbourg during Christmas first hand, and it’s certainly something that should be high on everyone’s bucket list.
 Strasbourg is the capital of all things Christmas, especially when you consider that its Christmas market, the oldest in Europe, has been around since 1570.
 I’ve seen my fair share of Christmas markets around Europe and this one certainly tops them all.
 I can only hope to go one day myself!

 If this post has convinced you to visit, the train from Paris to Strasbourg is only about a 2h20 minutes!. *checks flights to Paris*

 I was raised in Strasbourg and still consider it as my hometown… as much as I love it I do think it dates back 6000 years…